How To Wipe Your Data From Computers and Phones

 It's not enough to simply delete all your files; that usually won't permanently destroy digital data.

 "We are led to believe deleting makes things permanently go away.
-The truth is that data can be retrieved in most cases," said Chester Wisniewski, a principal research scientist at Sophos, a global security company.
-"Not just police or forensic experts can access deleted data.
+The truth is that data can be retrieved in most cases," said Chester Wisniewski, global field CTO at Sophos, a security company.
+"It's not just police or forensic experts who can access deleted data.
 The tools are available to almost anyone, including identity thieves and nosy second or third owners.
 The sensitive data includes text messages, photos, documents, email and passwords."

 Before getting rid of an old tablet, laptop, desktop computer or smartphone, follow the manufacturer's instructions on how to properly "wipe" the memory.